Warning: The following blog entry contains language some may find offensive.

 It would be easy to dismiss, figuring, "Hey, what's the big deal?
 It's not like I'm dropping the f-bomb, or even the s-word."
 Yet, I'm troubled by my own swearing on many levels.
 It bothers me because I'm a writer and those saying don't make any literal sense.
 (Excrement doesn't have any feelings, emotional or physical, to be sure.)
 It bothers me because I'm relatively intelligent: My brain works well enough to churn out words better suited to express myself.
 It bothers me because I'm representing a trend I hate: using slang just because everyone else uses it.

-And it greatly bothers me because I'm well aware of what the Bible says about speech: "Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen" (
+And it greatly bothers me because I'm well aware of what the Bible says about speech: "Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen" (Ephesians 4:29, NIV).
+I love the simplicity of the CEV translation: "Stop all your dirty talk.
+Say the right thing at the right time and help others by what you say."

 My use of profanity is always negative and helps no one.
 In fact, my swears probably hurt people.
 While it was no biggie to me when that young pastor said he was "PO'ed," his word choice sure made my mom feel sad.

 As a youth leader, I know it's important to guard my words.
 Some students from our youth group regularly say, "Oh my G--!"
 Except they use God's whole name.
 Meanwhile, I'm so offended by taking the Lord's name in vain I refuse to even type out the saying.
-This is offensive to God, and the Bible is clear about this (
+This is offensive to God, and the Bible is clear about this (Exodus 20:7).

 I could probably make a strong case for the difference between swears involving bodily functions and blasphemous ones.
 But before I can dismiss my poo synonyms as benign, I have to think, "Can my teenage students really differentiate between my use of "crap" or "dang," and their use of "Oh my G--!"
 Probably not.

-1 Corinthians 8 to heart.
+So rather than defending my words, I'll try to take 1 Corinthians 8 to heart.
 In that chapter, Paul discusses whether Christians should eat meat that had been offered in the temples of other gods.
 Paul probably shocked a lot of people by saying it was OK to eat this meat.
 At the same time, he cautions that one's actions can negatively affect others: "Don't cause problems for someone with a weak conscience, just because you have the right to eat anything. ...
 Suppose a person with a weak conscience sees you and decides to eat food that has been offered to idols.
 Then what you know has destroyed someone Christ died for.
 When you sin by hurting a follower with a weak conscience, you sin against Christ."

 Then Paul brings it home by pledging to change his own behavior: "So if I hurt one of the Lord's followers by what I eat, I will never eat meat as long as I live."